Sanket1815/BigQuery-Opt/docs/code_flow_detailed.md

-# BigQuery Query Optimizer - Detailed Code Flow (Updated)
+# BigQuery Query Optimizer - Current Code Flow

 ## Overview

-This document traces the complete journey of a SQL query through our **enhanced MCP-integrated workflow with schema validation** from user input to optimized results.
+This document traces the complete journey of a SQL query through our **simplified direct processing workflow** from user input to performance-verified optimized results.

 ---